Fibers of maps to totally nonnegative spaces: Fiber conjecture implies Fomin--Shapiro Conjecture

-Now let us review the key topological result that we will use to prove how contractibility of fibers would combine with our other results to yield a new proof of the Fomin-Shapiro Conjecture.
-That is, we will use this to deduce deduce the homeomorphism type for the image of $f_{(i_1,\dots ,i_d)}$ from contractibility of fibers.
+First let us review the key topological result that we will use to prove how contractibility of fibers would combine with our other results to yield a new proof of the Fomin-Shapiro Conjecture.
+Included in this review are a couple of proofs given in full detail in our paper of results that are folklore or discussed elsewhere with few details.
+We will use these results to deduce the homeomorphism type for the image of $f_{(i_1,\dots ,i_d)}$ from our conjecture that the fibers are contractible.

 The following beautiful theorem and corollary were stated (in somewhat different language) as Proposition A.1 and Corollary A.2 in \cite{GLMS}.